The Difference between Games and Gamification

 What is a Gamification Strategy, then?

 Now that we’ve got a better idea of what a game typically is, let’s define Gamification and then look at the important differences between gamification and playing games together.
+In education, gamification and game based approaches are two distinct but related strategies that both aim to boost engagement and motivation, but differ in how they are implemented.

 Let’s break that definition down into its constituent parts: